misoton665/elm-return/README.md

 # elm-return

-This package provides a Return type that builds a structure for scalable programming on TEA.
+This repository proposes a Return type that builds a structure for scalable programming on TEA.

 ---